Child hit by car while riding bicycle in Meigs County, Ohio

-MEIGS COUNTY, Ohio (WSAZ) -- A child riding a bike was hit by a car Tuesday night at the intersection of Page and Park streets in Middleport and airlifted to the hospital for his injuries.
+A child riding a bike was hit by a car Tuesday night at the intersection of Page and Park streets in Middleport and airlifted to the hospital for his injuries.

-A child riding a bike was hit by a car Tuesday night at the intersection of Page and Park streets in Middleport, Ohio, and airlifted to the hospital for his injuries.

 Middleport Police Chief Bruce Swift said the injured boy is 9 years old.
 As of Wednesday night, he was in stable condition with a fractured leg.